Akhziv/SYSTEM_PROGRAMMING_2/README.md

 # 🔧 Desired properties

  - Require minimal setup.
 Ideally any server with [docker](https://www.docker.com/) installed should be sufficient.
- - Automatic and error-proof re-deploy
+ - Automatic and error-proof re-deployment when new infr